GitHub data

 Two quality measures are used to classify public AI projects:

-• Project impact: the impact of an AI projects is given by the number of managed copies (i.e. “forks”) made of that project.
+• Project impact: the impact of an AI project is given by the number of managed copies (i.e. “forks”) made of that project.

-• Project popularity: the impact of an AI projects is given by the number of followers (i.e. “stars”) received by that project.
+• Project popularity: the popularity of an AI project is given by the number of followers (i.e. “stars”) received by that project.

 Filtering by project impact or popularity could help identify those countries that contribute the most to high quality projects.